CubicMC/cubic-server/README.md

 make -j `nproc --exclude 1` # The -j option is here to speed-up the compilation
 ```
 #### Build from source with nix
-To build with docker follow those steps :
+To build with nix follow this step :
 ```bash
 nix build github:CubicMC/cubic-server/rewrite
 ```